awooghj/anime-database/README.md

 # Anime Database

 <!-- Italics -->
 AnimeDatabase helps you search and subscribe your favorite anime.
-You could also see other animes by checking seasonal releasing
+You could also browse other animes by checking seasonal releasing

+## User Stories
 - Users are able to search the anime by name.
-The anime in searching result will show the describing status
+The anime in searching result will show the describing status (subscribed or un-ssubscribed)
-- In season page, each season of the year will show all the anime released in the season
+- In season page, each season of the year will show all the anime released in that season
+- The statistic (rating)
 - The subscribed anime will be added to the subscribes page of the user, who can hence check the trailers and the rating of the anime
+- If users deleted a subscribed anime, the anime will be removed from subscribes page

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser